vectara/vectara-docs/www/docs/api-reference/api-keys/get-api-key.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The List API Keys API lists all existing API keys for a customer ID.
+The Get API Key API lists all existing API keys for a customer ID.
 It also shows what corpora are accessed by these keys and with what permissions.
 This capability can provide insights into key usage and status and help you manage the lifecycle and security of your API keys.

-## List API Keys Request and Response
+## Get API Key Request and Response

-To list API keys, send a GET request to `/v2/api_keys`.
+To get an API key, send a GET request to `/v2/api_keys/{api_key_id}`, where `{api_key_id}` is the ID of the API key you want to retrieve.

-The response includes a array of `ApiKey` objects that show the API keys and metadata about the pagination.
+The response includes an `ApiKey` object that show the API name, enabled status, API key role, and API policy.

 ## REST 2.0 Example

-### List API Keys Endpoint Address
+### Get API Key Endpoint Address

 <Config v="names.product"/> exposes a REST endpoint at the following URL
-to list API keys:
+to get an API key:
 <code>https://<Config v="domains.rest.indexing"/>/v2/api-keys</code>

-The API Playground shows the full [List API Keys](/docs/rest-api/list-api-keys) REST definition.
+The API Playground shows the full [Get API Key](/docs/rest-api/get-api-key) REST definition.

 ## gRPC Example